waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 3. Key NPCs & Events
 - **Bill & S.S.
 Ticket:** After fixing his teleporter experiment on Route 25, Bill gave me the S.S.
 Ticket.
 This is for the S.S.
 Anne in Vermilion City.
 - **Cerulean City Team Rocket Plot:** A Rocket stole a TM for DIG from a Fishing Guru in the house at (28, 12).
-I am currently battling this Rocket.
+I defeated the Rocket and recovered TM28 (DIG).

 ## 4. Agent Development Log
 - `battle_navigator_agent`: Updated for better consolidation & to fix switch confirmation logic.